So you are in Moscow and you want to eat. And because you are in Moscow, you want to eat authentic Russian food.

-Grabli is another cafeteria service restaurant, which also tends to have a bit of a steam punk vibe going on, décor wise, and usually quite large dining areas.
-There is one in Detsky Mir, if you are planing to go therer .
-Or by the Nikulin Circus, among other locations.
+Grabli is another cafeteria service restaurant, which also tends towards the steam punk, décor wise, and usually quite large dining areas.
+There is one in Detsky Mir, if you are planing to go there.
+Or by the Nikulin Circus and on Tverskaya Street, among other locations.

 Famous salads to look out for both here and pretty much everywhere are olivier, which is a sort of potato salad with benefits, and ‘herrings under a fur coat’, which includes pickled herring, beetroot and boiled egg.
 If you must do without mayo, try vinigret, made of peas and beetroot and potato, or one of the slightly fiery, somewhat tart salads which in Russia are called ‘Korean’.

 You can look out for Kroshka Kartoshka in the food halls in malls too.
 It dispenses jacket potatoes.
 Jacket potatoes are not particularly Russian, but along with all the usual fillings, you will also be able to get some of the more sour flavourings enjoyed by the Russians, such as the feta-esque brinza cheese, pickled mushrooms and salt cucumbers.
 And you can also get soup.
 Such as borscht!